callbackwomen/CallbackWomen/resources-for-speakers.md

 Sense of connection to something bigger.
 Pride in being part of that community.

-i18n.
 Random chats w/devs from elsewhere -> unexpected insights re internationalization probs

-have/hear different discussions than the same predictable stuff at the office.
+Have/hear different discussions than the same predictable stuff at the office.

 ### Why Speak

-"I would really love to discuss that w/you more…" Surprising opportunities come out of those.
+"I would really love to discuss that w/you more..."
+Surprising opportunities come out of those.

-ppl who you admire introduce self to you, recognize you as peer, become fan of your work too!  (including “well-known” ppl you thought would never talk to you!)
+People who you admire introduce self to you, recognize you as peer, become fan of your work too!  (including “well-known” people you thought would never talk to you!)

-challenge.
+Challenge.
 Nudge self to learn, then share, something new b/c you've proposed to talk abt it.

-thought leadership.
+Thought leadership.
 Speaking abt a topic can earn rep as someone whose thoughts on it matter.

-i18n.
 Random chats w/devs from elsewhere -> unexpected insights re internationalization probs

-facilitates introverts.
+Facilitates introverts.
 Speakers get introduced to amazing ppl.
 Insight-filled conversations!

-conversation.
+Conversation.
 Opportunity to have interesting conversations that you can't have anywhere else

-network.
+Network.
 Speakers get to expand network organically, and across range of locations & topics.

-network.
-Speakers get to expand network organically, and across range of locations & topics.

-Free ticket.
+Sometimes, you get a free ticket to a conference.

 ---